Techniques of Setting Stop Loss In Forex

 Stop Loss Level Order Setting using a Resistance Level - Setting Stop Loss Orders using Resistance Levels

-Setting forex stop loss order - Stop Loss Order Set above the Resistance Level
+Putting forex stop loss order - Stop Loss Order Set above the Resistance Level

-Setting forex stop loss order - Stop Loss order Set below the Support Level
+Putting forex stop loss order - Stop Loss order Set below the Support Level

-3. Forex Trading Trend-Lines
+3. Forex Trend-Lines

 Examples of where to set this stop loss order using forex trend lines.